MahammadRafi06/Migration_micro/my-website/docs/getting-started/platform-overview.md

 # Edge Platform Overview

-Welcome to the documentation for the **Armada Edge Platform (AEP)**!
+Welcome to the documentation for the **Armada Edge Platform (AEP)**

 :::info What you'll learn
-This section provides a high-level overview of AEP, its purpose, and how it empowers Independent Software Vendors (ISVs) like you to deploy and manage your applications at the remote edge.
+This section provides a high-level overview of AEP, its purpose, and how it empowers Independent Software Vendors (ISVs) like you to deploy and manage your applications on the Armada Marketplace.
 :::

 ## What is the Armada Edge Platform?